YSpoof/ytdl/README.md

 Warning: You also need ffmpeg !

-Usage: ytdl <YTBlink>
+Usage: ytdl '<YTBlink>'

-To download a video use: ytdl -v <YTBlink>
+To download a video use: ytdl -v '<YTBlink>'

-To download an entire mp3 playlist use: ytdl -pm <YTBlink>
+To download an entire mp3 playlist use: ytdl -pm '<YTBlink>'

-To download an entire video playlist use: ytdl -pv <YTBlink>
+To download an entire video playlist use: ytdl -pv '<YTBlink>'

-To keep the video file+mp3, use: ytdl -k <YTBlink>
+To keep the video file+mp3, use: ytdl -k '<YTBlink>'